mzsv/Hackaton_GoogleCloudDayLisbon2024/README.md

 -  The 42 School for facilitating our participation in the hackton.
 -  Google for the opportunity to take part in the Google Cloud Day Lisbon 2024 hackaton, and the award.
 -  Our mentor Joao Catito for the guidance and support.
--  Carris for challenge proposal.
+-  Carris for the challenge proposal.
 ---